magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/request-builder.md

 }
 {% endhighlight %}

 ### Builder Composite

 The `\Magento\Payment\Gateway\Request\BuilderComposite` is a container for a list of `\Magento\Payment\Gateway\Request\BuilderInterface` which takes a list of class/type/virtualType names and performs a lazy instantiation on an actual `BuilderComposite::build([])` call.
 So you may have as many objects as required but only those which are needed for a request will be instantiated.

+<p class="q">Why is it needed, having many objects?</p>

-Inspect the behavior of `merge()` method, and in a case you want another strategy of parts concatenation, create `BuilderComposite` of your own.
+Inspect the behavior of the `merge()` method, and in a case you want another strategy of parts concatenation, create `BuilderComposite` of your own.

 ### Example of a simple request decomposition